earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/review-materials/2017-07-25-plot02-custom-mapsggplot-R.md

 # guide_legend(override.aes = list(shape = 22, size = 5))) something like this to make it plot correctly
 -->

-Finally, let's clean up our map even more.
-That's apply unique symbols to our plots using the `plot_type` attribute.
+Finally, let's clean up your map even more.
+That's apply unique symbols to your plots using the `plot_type` attribute.
 Note that it can be difficult to apply unique colors to multiple object types in a `ggplot` map.
-Thus we will keep our symbology simple.
+Thus you will keep your symbology simple.
 Let's make all of the roads the same width and map colors and symbols to the plot locations only.
-The plot locations are what we want to stand out anyway!
+The plot locations are what you want to stand out anyway!

 ```r